Edwin Flavell (British Army officer): Second World War

 During the interwar period Flavell remained on the active list of the East Surrey Regiment, but became involved in the shipping industry with a business partner from the United States.

-When the Second World War broke out in September 1939, Flavell was recalled to the British Army and subsequently given command of the 2/7th Middlesex Regiment.
-He saw service during the Battle of France in 1940, and was then given the task of raising the 70th (Young Soldiers) Battalion.
+When the Second World War broke out in September 1939, Flavell was recalled to the British Army and subsequently given command of the 2/7th Middlesex Regiment and saw service during the Battle of France in 1940, and was then given the task of raising the 70th (Young Soldiers) Battalion, East Surrey Regiment.

 On 22 June 1940, the Prime Minister, Winston Churchill, created the British airborne establishment when he directed the War Office in a memorandum to investigate the possibility of creating a corps of 5,000 parachute troops.

 In 1941 the 1st Parachute Brigade was formed, with Brigadier Richard N. Gale, Flavell's former commanding officer, as its commander.
 Gale selected Flavell, now a colonel, to raise and then command the 2nd Parachute Battalion which would form part of the brigade.
 His adjutant was Captain John D. Frost, who would later become famous for commanding the battalion during the Battle of Arnhem; both men qualified as parachutists in October 1941.
 In January 1942 Flavell gave Frost command over Operation Biting, a raid on a radar station on the French coast near Bruneval; the raid, which took place in February, was successful and brought back vital technology.

-In the spring of 1942 Gale was promoted to deputy director of Staff Duties at the War Office, and he passed command of the brigade over to Flavell.
+In the spring of 1942 Gale was promoted to deputy director of staff duties at the War Office, and he passed command of the brigade over to Flavell.
 Flavell, promoted to brigadier, transferred command of 2nd Parachute Battalion to Major Gofton-Salmond, and in the beginning of November the brigade was sent to North Africa as part of Operation Torch.
 Because of a shortage of aircraft, the 3rd Parachute Battalion was forced to travel separately from the brigade, arriving on 11 November; the rest of the brigade, including Flavell, arrived the next day.

 He commanded the brigade for the whole of the period that it fought in North Africa, and was awarded the Distinguished Service Order at the end of the brigade's service in the theatre; the citation stated that Flavell and the brigade had "fought magnificently and set a standard to the 1st Army difficult to emulate."
 Under his command the brigade had sustained 1,700 casualties and taken more than 3,500 Axis prisoners, as well as winning eight Distinguished Service Orders, fifteen Military Crosses, nine Distinguished Conduct Medals and twenty-two Military Medals.
 Flavell had a difficult time commanding the brigade while it was in North Africa.
 He was hampered by the fact that there were no senior officers who knew how to use airborne forces properly and efficiently, meaning that the airborne missions that were given to the brigade were often unsuitable to its abilities.
 The same problems occurred when it was used in a ground role, for which it was considered to be unsuited, and Flavell found it difficult to prevent this occurring.